Inclusion of under served groups in trials

 What does this mean?

 Many clinical trials were designed to carry out research to look after one under-served group (for example, people over 75 years old).
 Often this meant they had to exclude other under-served groups (for example, pregnant women and people).
-Some trials made special efforts to include other under-served groups (for example, by explaining the clinical trial to very ill patients using simple words and pictures).
+Some trials made special efforts to include other under-served groups, such as using simple language and pictures to explain the trial.

-Some clinical trials excluded under-served groups when researchers could have found a way to include them (for example, people who do not speak English fluently).
+Some clinical trials excluded under-served groups when researchers could have found ways to include them (for example, people who do not speak English fluently).

-These unnecessary exclusions are likely to have made some trial participants less representative of real patients.
+These unnecessary exclusions are likely to have made trial participants less representative of real patients.

-All trials could have collected more useful data so they knew how much their participants represented real patients.
+All trials could have collected more useful data to understand how well their participants represented real patients.

 What are we doing about it?